damien-mattei/Scheme-PLUS-for-Guile/README.md

   with 3 backquotes char.
-The curly brackets {} display in a rectangular with red background because the Github Jekill rouge theme (unfortunately the ony one available) does not understand the infix notation of Scheme.This of course not what i expected but i can not find any issue to this problem.<br>
+The curly brackets {} display in a rectangular with red background because the Github Jekill rouge theme (unfortunately the ony one available) does not understand the infix notation of Scheme.This is,of course, not what i expected but i can not find any issue to this problem.<br>
   Those weirds Markdown and tags should not be displayed and are not part of Scheme+ examples.
   <a